FriendsOfFlarum/reactions/README.md

 Then login and enable the extension.

-You can optionally convert a specific reactions into likes, upvotes, and downvotes.
+You can optionally convert specific reactions into likes, upvotes, and downvotes.

 ### Developer Guide